-Many guys find that keeping busy and spending time with good friends and family helps the most.
+Many teens find that keeping busy and spending time with good friends and family helps the most.

 How can I recover from self-harm?

-Self-harm is a symptom of deeper emotional pain.
-Getting counseling or therapy will help you better understand your feelings and your life situation.
+Self-injury is a symptom of deeper emotional pain.
+Getting counseling or psychotherapy will help you better understand your feelings and your life situation.
 A counselor or therapist can help you figure out why you hurt yourself, what situations put you at risk, and what steps you can take to learn healthier ways to deal with intense emotions.
-A therapist can can also help with depression, anxiety, and other mental health issues.
-Sometimes a health care provider may recommend medication as part of your overall plan for recovering from self-injury.
+A therapist can also help with depression, anxiety, and other mental health concerns.
+Sometimes a health care provider may recommend medication as part of your overall plan for recovering from self-harm.

 How can I help a friend who self-harms?

 First, suggest to your friend that they talk to an adult they trust, like a parent, school counselor, or their health care provider.
 Second, support your friend by listening to them, and letting them know you care about them.
-Lastly, print out this guide, or some other information on self-harm, and give it to them.
+Lastly, print out this guide and give it to them.
 They can read it when they feel ready.